Questions

 Can I just make a down payment now and pay the remainder later?

-Also, if you haven’t paid membership yet this year, do include that in the check as well.
+Also, if you haven’t paid membership yet this year, do include that in your registration and payment.

 How late can I decide that I want to come to this year’s YV?

 You can decide as late as you want, but at your own risk.
 If you have a specific room preference, we cannot guarantee that a space will be available.
-The bus from New York also has limited spots, and often fills up early.
+There is a late fee of $75 after July 15, which is waived for students of summer Yiddish programs.
+We strongly recommend that you register early.

 Would you accept payment by credit card?
 Wire transfer?

-Can I have a visitor/guest come for a meal?
+Can I have a Yiddish-speaking visitor/guest come for a meal?

 Who will my roommate be?
 I’m worried that we’ll be too different.